naribi/GEARS/Intro_RS_Lab8.md

 ![Figure 2.
 Sentinel-1 information](screenshots/l8_sentinfo.png)

-2. Sentinel-1 has different polarisation options - remember that "VV" means vertically polarised signal transmitted out and vertically polarised signal received, whereas VH refers to vertically polarised signal transmitted out, and horizontally polarised signal is received.
+2. Sentinel-1 has different polarisation options - remember that "VV" means vertically polarised signal transmitted out and vertically polarised signal received.
+In contrast, VH refers to the vertically polarised signal transmitted out, and the horizontally polarised signal is received.
 3. First up we need to filter the Sentinel-1 image collection (COPERNICUS/S1_GRD), using the script below.
 Be sure to use the geometry tool to create a point geometry over your region of interest (we will use the Tully region of north Queensland, Australia, as an example) and rename it "roi".

 ![Figure 3.
 Tully](screenshots/l8_tully.png)